Efficient Statistics, in High Dimensions, from Truncated Samples: Preliminaries

-We will assume that the covariance matrix $\Sigma$ is full rank.
+Throughout the paper we assume that all the covariance matrices $\Sigma$ are full rank.
 The case where $\Sigma$ is not full rank can be easily detected by drawing $d$ samples and testing whether they are not linearly independent.
 In that case, one can solve the estimation problem in the subspace that those samples span.

 \paragr{Membership Oracle of a Set.} Let $S \subseteq \reals^d$ be a subset of the $d$-dimensional Euclidean space.
-A \textit{membership oracle} of $S$ is an efficient procedure $\memb_S$ that computes the characteristic function of $S$, i.e. $\memb_S(\vec{x}) = \chara_{\vec{x} \in S}$.
+A \textit{membership oracle} of $S$ is an efficient procedure $\memb_S$ that computes the characteristic function of $S$, i.e. $\memb_S(\vec{x}) = \chara\{\vec{x} \in S\}$.